Here’s a look at the life of Emperor Emeritus Akihito of Japan.

 Children: Nori no miya Sayako Naishinnô, Princess Sayako (aka Princess Nori); Akishino no miya Fumihito Shinnô, Prince Akishino; Hiro no miya Naruhito Shinnô, Crown Prince Naruhito

 The Chrysanthemum Throne is the oldest hereditary monarchy in the world.
 Records show the imperial line to be unbroken for fourteen centuries.
 Akihito was the 125th Emperor of Japan, a direct descendant of Japan’s first emperor Jimmu, circa 660 BC.

 He was the first Japanese crown prince to marry a commoner.

 1936 or 1937 - Is separated from his parents, in accordance with Japanese custom at the time, raised and educated by chamberlains and tutors.

 1950 - The Imperial Household Agency begins compiling a list of suitable candidates for marriage.
 By 1958 the list has about 800 names.

 1952 - Officially invested with the title Kotaishi Denka, crown prince, and declared the rightful heir to the throne.

 January 7, 1989 - Accepts possession of the sacred sword, beads and mirror of the Sun-Goddess Amaterasu Omikami, upon the death of his father, Emperor Hirohito.

 May 24, 1990 - In Tokyo during a banquet for visiting South Korean President Roh Tae Woo, Akihito expressed his “deepest regret” for the 35-year occupation of Korea (1910-1945).

-November 12, 1990 - Ascends to the Chrysanthemum Throne as the 125th Emperor of Japan, one year and ten months after the death of his father, Emperor Hirohito.
+November 12, 1990 - Ascends to the Chrysanthemum Throne as the 125th Emperor of Japan, one year and 10 months after the death of his father, Emperor Hirohito.

 May 1998 - A state visit to London triggers demonstrations by British WWII prisoners-of-war demanding a formal apology and compensation for the treatment of POWs at the hands of Japanese soldiers.

 June 16, 2000 - Akihito’s mother, Nagako Kuni, the Empress Dowager of Japan dies at age 97.

 January 18, 2003 - Successfully undergoes surgery for prostate cancer that was diagnosed in December 2002.

 September 6, 2006 - Birth of his first grandson, Prince Hisahito, the first male heir born into the imperial family in 40 years.
-The last male heir was born November 30, 1965, Prince Akishino, the child's father.
+The last male heir was born on November 30, 1965, Prince Akishino, the child’s father.